knative/docs/docs/snippets/netadapter-gatewayapi.md

 <!-- Referenced by:
 - install/yaml-install/serving/install-serving-with-yaml.md
 -->
-This component in beta.
+This component is in beta.
 For the latest information including supported implementations, see the [Knative net-gateway-api](https://github.com/knative-extensions/net-gateway-api).

-Use the following steps to install and configure the Knative Gateway API adapter.
+Use the following steps to install and configure the Knative Gateway API controller.
 Note that you need to have a [Gateway API implementation](https://gateway-api.sigs.k8s.io/implementations/) installed in your cluster.
 The Knative team currently tests the Istio, Contour, and Envoy-Gateway implementations of Gateway API.

 1. Install the Knative Gateway API:

     ```bash
     kubectl apply -f {{ artifact(repo="net-gateway-api",org="knative-extensions",file="net-gateway-api.yaml") }}
     ```

     <!-- TODO: Alternatively, you can use `contour-gateway.yaml` or `istio-gateway.yaml`.  -->

-1. Configure Gateway resources for use by external ("north-south") Knative traffic, and local ("east-west") traffic.
+1. Configure Gateway resources for external ("north-south") and local ("east-west") Knative traffic.
 If you do not need separate routing for local traffic (or [private Knative services](../../../serving/services/private-services.md)), you can use the external Gateway for both.

     Knative verifies traffic settings according to the Kubernetes namespace, the name of the Gateways, and an underlying DNS name such as a Kubernetes service DNS name that corresponds to the Gateway.